bourquenoud/ass/doc/ass_syntax.md

 ```

 ## Opcodes
 Opcodes and mnemonics are declared using the directive `%opcode`.
 Opcode patterns are enclosed in double quotes `"`, they can use any letter, numbers or symbols except white spaces.
-They are not check against collision.
 The id is a bit constant representing the type of instruction inside the opcode format.

 Usage : `%opcode <opcode name> <mnemonic pattern> <id>`